ST4NSB/nlp-programming-language-detection/README.md

-# Natural Language Processing programming lang
+# Natural Language Processing application
 ## Information
 A library to program, train & process words to detect the high level programming language from a (txt) file.
 Currently supports: C++, Java.